andurooo/boulder-restaurant-recommender/README.md

 ## Objective
 With the startup's initial target market being Boulder, my objective was to:
-* gather and explore data on Boulder restaurants
+* Gather and explore data on Boulder restaurants
-* build a dynamic, recommender system using machine learning techniques
+* Build a dynamic, recommender system using machine learning techniques

-# Objective
-  * Gather data on Boulder restaurants
-  * Perform exploratory data analysis (EDA)
-      * Identify categorical, numerical and textual data

-# Data Preparation
+# Data
 Foursquare Places API:
 [ source](https://developer.foursquare.com/places-api)
 </p>